Best Leg Exercises for Stroke Recovery

 - Wrap a resistance band around your ankles.

-- Walk forward slowly, keeping tension in the band.
+- Walk forward at a slow pace while maintaining tension in band.

 - Walk 10-15 steps, then rest.